Hakuka/FoodAlertsScraper/README.md

 ## Features

-- Scrapes GIS public food safety warnings.
+- Scrapes GIS, RASFF (for Poland) public food safety warnings.
-- Opens each GIS alert details page.
+- Opens each alert details page.
 - Extracts alert data.
 NOTE: Parsing is done by matching keywords so sometimes its unstable.
-- Stores alert state locally in `data/alerts.json`.
+- Stores alert state locally in `data/alerts.json` as we only need info which one was sent and they are not that often.
 - Sends only unsent alerts to Telegram.
 - Marks successfully sent alerts as `sent: true`.